George M. Campbell: Legacy

+As a tribute to the 30 squadron members who operated from the USS Hornet, director John Ford created an eight-minute 1942 documentary filmed during the Battle of Midway.

-The U.S. Navy destroyer escort USS George M. Campbell (DE-773), laid down by the Tampa Shipbuilding Company at Tampa, Florida, was launched in 1944 but never completed, was named for Campbell.
-The construction contract was cancelled, and she was towed to Charleston, South Carolina.
+The U.S. Navy destroyer escort USS George M. Campbell (DE-773), laid down by the Tampa Shipbuilding Company at Tampa, Florida, was launched in 1944 but never completed.
+The construction contract for the vessel named for Campbell was cancelled, and she was towed to Charleston, South Carolina.
 Stripped for parts, she was scrapped.

-Two short films deal with the men and the achievements of Torpedo Squadron 8 Midway.
-Highlighting the 30 men in the Aircraft Carrier Hornets torpedo squadron, director John Ford did an 8 minute long short documentary filmed during the Battle of Midway.
+A short film dealing with the men and the achievements of Torpedo Squadron 8 was produced by the National Museum of the Pacific War.